+In 2021 it was decided to hedge the most significant exposures (in USD, JPY and GBP) with a view to optimizing hedging costs in relation to the impact of this risk, in order to immunize the CET1 ratio against this risk.
+This hedging amounted to €210 million as of 31 December 2022 on USD and JPY only.
 In 2021, it was decided to hedge the most significant exposures (in USD, JPY and GBP) with a view to optimising hedging costs in relation to impact in terms of immunising the CET1 ratio from risk.
-These hedges amounted to €224 203 million as of 31 December 2021 30 June 2022.
+These hedges amounted to €203 million as of 30 June 2022.
 The GBP hedge has been closed in March 2022.